 You Can Blog On Our Site

 Anyone who wants to guest blog on our site is welcome to do so!
-This helps us get more content on the site and helps you get more traffic and SEO juice to your website!
+This helps us get more content on the site and helps you get your name out and more traffic to your website!
 Click here to read more about guest blogging on SacWellness

 SacWellness is dedicated to being inclusive and representative of all people in our community.
 On our site, users can search for therapists who speak a number of different languages and we cover diverse issues like gender identity, kink aware, polyamory/non-traditional relationships, racial issues, and sex positive therapists.
 Currently we are in the process of testing out some ideas on how to be inclusive of all genders on the site.
 We don’t want to shove anyone into a binary box of man or woman, so we have intentionally left out the ability for users to filter by gender.
 We are currently asking all therapists signing up about their gender identity so we can use a more inclusive search filter in the future if it turns out there is a demand for it.